 After several years of teaching preschool and living life without much of a plan, I decided to join the Peace Corps.
 During my service, I worked with a grassroots YMCA organization on various local and national projects, specializing in utilizing design, technology, and social media in the nonprofit sector.

 In 2014 I returned home with a new outlook on life and a husband… yes, I got married in the Peace Corps!
-Over the past year I have been working on readjusting to life in the states (not as simple as it may seem), and truly learning to follow my passions: Creating digital designs, DIY projects, and crafts.
+Over the past few years I have been working on readjusting to life in the states (not as simple as it may seem), and truly learning to follow my passions: Creating digital designs, DIY projects, and crafts.

-While the memory keeping aspect is an important one, I am also a firm believer that the process is just as important.
+But, while the memory keeping aspect is an important one, I am also a firm believer that the process is just as important.
 It’s not always about the destination, but rather the journey as well.
 So, with this blog I seek to share the ups and downs, ins and outs, and general goings on of all aspects of my Life, Art, and Process.